 - to hide your guns from people impersonating law enforcement police (who will use the opportunity toget them in case of martial law)

 - and, of course, to make sure they aren’t found by young children who have a natural inclination for finding things they aren’t supposed to

-Disclaimer: we do NOT advocate hiding your guns from authorities.
+Disclaimer: we do NOT advocate hiding guns from authorities.